PageSpeed Insights vs WebPageTest: When to Use Each (2026)

 FAQs

-Should I rely on the PSI score alone?
+Should I rely only on the PSI score?

 No. Treat the score as a headline.
 Always check the field data (CrUX) and your Core Web Vitals status.